NicolaiDiego/DIS_heonn/README.md

 ### How To Run
 Clone or Download repository files: https://github.com/NicolaiDiego/DIS_heonn/archive/refs/heads/main.zip

-The database and web-app is then run by:
+The database and web-app is then run by in ur terminal:

 	docker compose up --build

+*Ensure the path is set to the working directory*

-The web-app can then be found at
+The web-app can then be found at:

 	http://127.0.0.1:5000